 Completion of the Network...continued The Network contributed to the development of advanced labs and research facilities at several universities, including a large scale solar simulator and environmental chamber at Concordia, a geothermal borehole test facility at Polytechnique and CFI facilities and buildings at McMaster and Carleton.
 The Network played a key role in the design of Canada's first institutional solar NZEB, the Varennes Library, in the Montreal area, officially inaugurated in May 2016.
 A team from Concordia is studying the performance of the building in collaboration with partners from Hydro Quebec, Regulvar and CanmetENERGY lab (Varennes).
 See this issue for more information.
 The final activity of the Network was a two-day meeting and workshop Dec.
 2-3, 2016 in Montreal at Concordia, attended by over 100 researchers, students and partners.
 A building envelope workshop was jointly organized with NRCan on Dec.
 2nd, while panel discussions were held on Dec.
 3rd to provide input to identification of research needs.
 The website of the Network will remain active and serve as a means of continuing technology transfer and dissemination.
 We look forward to continued discussion on future collaborations and initiatives.
-Final SNEBRN Annual General Meeting Gerald Parnis The 5th and final SNEBRN AGM was held at McMaster University, Hamilton, Ontario on May 2, 2016.
+Several senior SNEBRN researchers received important recognitions for their work, partly under the Network, with several becoming Fellows of the Canadian Academy of Engineering, Fellow of ASHRAE and Fellow of IBPSA Final SNEBRN Annual General Meeting Gerald Parnis\ The 5th and final SNEBRN AGM was held at McMaster University, Hamilton, Ontario on May 2, 2016.
 The one day meeting covered much ground and was well integrated with the 2016 eSim Conference held at McMaster University May 3-6, 2016 (see the story in this issue) with the majority of students attending the AGM presenting papers at the conference.
 Of the 80 eSim conference papers, 60 included at least one SNEBRN Researcher and/or HQP in the author list.
 The proceedings opened with a welcome from Network Researcher and McMaster Professor Marilyn Lightstone, followed by a brief message from Network Board Chairman Terry Hollands and a presentation given by Network P.I.
 Andreas Athienitis.

 McMaster Professor Marilyn Lightsone (left) opening the AGM.
-Network PI &Theme 2 presenter Andreas Athienitis (right) ^{} with input from Concordia University HQPs: Jennifer Date and Harry Vallianos Final AGM...continued Network Theme Leaders then presented the cumulative achievements of each Theme to June 30, 2016, the original end date of the Network.
+Network PI & Theme 2 presenter Andreas Athienitis (right) \ with input from Concordia University HQPs: Jennifer Date and Harry Vallianos Final AGM...continued Network Theme Leaders then presented the cumulative achievements of each Theme to June 30, 2016, the original end date of the Network.
 The presentations also outlined the activities planned for the six month extension period ending Dec 30, 2016.